Kyren12345/website_template/README.md

 ## Step 1: Cloning the Repository

-1. Go to the following repository: [Cassandra's GitHub Workshop](https://github.com/cassandra-hui/GitHub-Workshop.git).
+1. Go to the following repository: [https://github.com/Kyren12345/website_template](https://github.com/Kyren12345/website_template).
 2. Click the **Code** button (green button) you can copy the repository URL under the HTTPS option and manually enter it or click on **Open with GitHub Desktop**.
 3. Check the **Local Path** location is where you want the new file to be located.
 4. Click **Clone**.